Passing the AWS Security Specialist Cert Part 1: Identity and Access Management & Data Protection

 Identity and Access Management

 The AWS Security Speciality cert is not intended for beginners, but for folks with at least a few years of AWS experience under their belts.
-However, it’s always worth a review of the basics before getting too deep.
+However, it’s always worth reviewing the basics before getting too deep.

-Let’s start with breaking down IAM.
-“Identity” ties the closest to authentication (remember your AAA framework?), whether that’s logging in with a username and password or your code using an access key and secret to, say, write a file to an S3 bucket.
-These are users that you or another admin create in the IAM console.
+Let’s start by breaking down IAM.
+“Identity” ties the closest to authentication, or verifying the identity of a user by a password or access key.
+These are users that you create in the IAM console.
 There are all kinds of best practices that you must learn involved with creating users, things like enabling MFA, enforcing a strong password policy, and granting users the least privilege they need to do their jobs.

 Multi-factor authentication, or MFA, is Security 101 in the 21st century.
 MFA on login requires a second means of identifying yourself, usually a code generated by either a hardware device or an authenticator app like Authy or Duo.
 That proves you are you because you both know the password for the account and you have the means to generate a valid code for your account.
 This knowing and having combined is the “multi” in multi-factor authentication.

-Strong password policies are obvious, an admin ticks a box that requires users to choose a password that has characteristics like a minimum length, it contains special characters, it must be changed every so many days, etc.
+Strong password policies are obvious.
+An admin ticks a box that requires users to choose a password that has characteristics like a minimum length, special characters, and the need to change it every few days.

-Granting least privilege is another essential security principle.
-If Bob the intern only needs read-only access to a few S3 buckets to do his job, but you assign the SystemAdministrator policy to his user, you’ve just given him keys to the kingdom, every S3 bucket, every database, every EC2 instance, and access to create any of his own resources (or delete yours!).
-Plus if his account were to be compromised, hackers will have a field day with your account.
+Granting the least privilege is another essential security principle.
+If Bob the intern only needs read-only access to a few S3 buckets to do his job, but you assign the SystemAdministrator policy to his user, you’ve just given him keys to the kingdom: read and write on every resource in your account!
+Plus, if his account were to be compromised, hackers would have a field day.

 So that’s IAM users.
-We mentioned another facet to IAM though: policies.
-Policies are grouping of permissions that you attach to users.
-There are many policies, called AWS-managed policies, that you get out of the box for common tasks, like AmazonEC2FullAccess.
-This, as it says on the tin, gives you full access to everything related to EC2 on the account.
-Creating and deleting EC2 instances, starting and stopping them, and many other auxiliary functions necessary to use EC2.
+There's another facet to IAM, though: policies.
+These are groups of permissions that you attach to users.
+There are AWS-managed policies that you get out of the box for common tasks, like AmazonEC2FullAccess.
+This, as it says on the tin, gives you full access to everything related to EC2 on the account, including creating and deleting instances, starting and stopping them, and many other auxiliary functions.

 You can create custom policies as needed, selecting individual permissions to attach to the policy.
 You can also get even more fine-grained, selecting individual permissions on individual resources.
 For example, Bob the intern only needs read-only access on the buckets containing logs, so you would create a policy that does just that, without giving him any permissions to read any other buckets, like those containing customer data or payroll info.

 The next key part of IAM is roles.
 A role is an identity with policies attached to it.
-Roles can be used by users, generally in the form of a user assuming a specific role after logging in.
+Users can use roles, generally by assuming a specific role after logging in.
 Assuming a role gives you access to all the permissions that role has.
-The role isn’t unique to you; anyone with access can assume the role
+The role isn’t unique to you; anyone with access can assume the role.

-Roles get complicated as you can see.
-They are an essential part however of using IAM to secure your accounts.
+Roles get complicated, but they are an essential part of using IAM to secure your accounts.
 Since IAM is such a large part of the AWS Security Specialist cert, you will want to put extra effort into understanding it, both from the AWS docs and from the CBT Nuggets training.

-The other test domain we’re going to cover today is Data Protection, which by and large focuses on AWS Key Management Service.
-KMS is all about protecting your data through encryption and decrypting it upon appropriately authenticated access.
-KMS by itself isn’t helpful, like a lock without a door, but for the dozens of other AWS services that integrate with it, it is essential.
+The other test domain we’re going to cover today is Data Protection, which focuses largely on AWS Key Management Service (KMS).
+KMS protects your data through encryption and decrypts it upon appropriately authenticated access.
+KMS by itself isn’t helpful, like a lock without a door.
+But paired with other AWS services, it's essential.

 KMS uses strong encryption keys to encrypt your data.
 For the services that use this encrypted data, the encryption and decryption functions are mostly transparent.
 If you are authenticated with a user that has access to the key that certain data is encrypted with, when you access that data KMS automatically works behind the scenes to decrypt it.

-Two important security best practices are at play here to protect your data: you must have explicit access to the keys and data is encrypted at rest.
+Two important security best practices are at play here: you must have explicit access to the keys, and data must be encrypted at rest.

 For the first, IAM again comes into the picture.
-When you create a KMS key, the key needs a policy defining who can use the key to encrypt and decrypt data and who can administer the key.
+When you create a KMS key, the key needs a policy defining who can use it to encrypt and decrypt data and who can administer it.
 These policies all refer to either IAM users or roles to grant the permissions, so it’s essential to understand IAM first and have your account set up properly before delving into KMS.

 If you want to use encryption but aren’t as concerned about the granular user permissions, there are AWS-managed keys for services.
-These have wide-open permissions, so anyone can decrypt data using them, with the added bonus of automatic transparent key rotation handled by AWS.
+These have wide-open permissions, so any user in your account can decrypt data using them, plus AWS handles regularly rotating the keys on your behalf.

-That’s the gist of KMS, but like IAM there’s a huge amount of complexity and granularity, especially when it comes to configuring individual services.
-Also like IAM, combining a deep dive into the AWS docs with the CBT Nuggets training will be a winning combo to help you pass the cert.
+That’s the gist of KMS and IAM, but there’s a massive amount of complexity and granularity, especially when it comes to configuring individual services.
+Combining a deep dive into the AWS docs with the CBT Nuggets training will be a winning combo to help you pass the cert.

-That’s probably enough for today, in the next two parts we’ll take a look at the three remaining domains for the AWS Security Specialist certification.
+That’s probably enough for today.
+In the next three parts, we’ll examine the four remaining domains for the AWS Security Specialist certification.
 Stay tuned!

 delivered to your inbox.